Sanctions compliance policy – AEROAFFAIRES

 • AEROAFFAIRES complies with the requirements of the US, UN and EU sanctions regimes (as they apply to its activities) wherever it operates and will not conduct any activities that violate these sanctions regimes.

-• AEROAFFAIRES may decide not to provide a product or service even to the extent permitted by law, when circumstances threaten its reputation.
+• AEROAFFAIRES may decide not to provide a product or service, even to the extent permitted by law, when circumstances threaten its reputation.

-AEROAFFAIRES’ measures to comply with sanctions
+Measures taken by AEROAFFAIRES to comply with sanctions

 • Countries subject to or targeted by sanctions.